aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/_index.md

 ## Import Packages

-Firstly, you need to import the necessary packages to your Java project.
-Add the following import statements to the beginning of your Java file:
+Before we start, import the necessary classes into your Java file:

 ```java
 import java.awt.Color;